 A mom is someone who is there for the ups and the downs.
 Someone who speaks life into us.
 Someone who touches our heart and leaves an imprint for a lifetime.

-Like Darra, let’s thank our moms as we reflect on the valuable life lessons they have taught us and let’s celebrate the love they show us every day.
+This Mother’s Day, let’s thank our “moms” as we reflect on the valuable life lessons they have taught us and let’s celebrate the love they show us every day.

 Life Lessons We Learn From Mom

-According to a northern radio station (Big 97.9), a recent study shows we still go to mom for advice despite having access to Google and other search engines where we can look up anything and everything.
-It is in the moments we seek advice from mom when we learn some of life’s most important lessons.
+Despite having access to Google and other search engines where we can look up anything and everything, many of us still go to mom for advice.
+It is in the moments we seek wisdom from mom when we learn some of life’s most important lessons.

-Here are just a few of the lessons we learn from mom according to our staff at Chase Oaks Church.
+Here are just a few of the lessons we learn from mom according to our Chase Oaks staff.

 2. Treat others the way you want to be treated.